fernando737/cx-api-python/README.md

 - `--scan-id ID`: The scan ID to get results.
 - `--get-project-id NAME`: Get project ID using project name.
 - `--get-application-id NAME`: Get application ID using application name.
+- `-get-projects-by-application NAME` Get all projects associated with an application name.

 ## Examples